 Befen 3 Ports 4K HDMI Switcher Review

-If you don’t need a remote control, this is an excellent – and rather cheap – HDMI switcher, which is why we picked it as the “Best Value” winner.
+If you don’t need a remote control, this is a great – and rather cheap – HDMI switcher, which is why I picked it as the “Best Value” winner.

-All in all, for the price, you get a great device that does most of what you’ll need – but without a remote.
+All in all, for the price, you get a great device that does most of what you’ll need – but without a remote, and with only 3 ports.

 Pros